Bsaud/PhotonBelt/README.md

 -restores hosts file
 -removes all changes that has been made to hosts file

-for further information or collabration please contact me @aresenco.x in instagram
+for further information or collabration please contact me @ibnalslateen0 in instagram